smithjessk/docs/coroutines/devs/jess/daily-progress.md

 - **28 June 2016**: Fixed issues with the the [async PR](https://github.com/storm-enroute/coroutines/pull/23).

 - **29 June 2016**: Implemented functionality for enumerators.
 Wrote some unit tests to assert that the functionality works.
 Hit some bugs when creating Iterators out of Coroutines.
 Tomorrow, I will try to fix those bugs.
 Also, I will develop test cases that illustrate when enumerators are better than iterators.

+- **30 June 2016**: Fixed the bugs from yesterday.
+Added more test cases.
+Tried to plan out more what I'm going to do with enumerators.